munibinam/munibinam.github.io/_pages/about.md

 ## About Me

-Hello and thank you for visiting my research page!
-I'm **Munib Inam**, a PhD student in Agricultural Economics at the University of Kentucky, where I study one of the most pressing challenges of our time: understanding how extreme weather events reshape our agricultural systems and water resources.
+I am a PhD candidate in Agricultural Economics at the University of Kentucky.
+My doctoral dissertation looks at the impact of Extreme Weather events on Agricultural and Water Resources in the United States.

-My research sits at the critical intersection of **climate science**, **agricultural economics**, and **environmental policy**.
-What drives my work is the recognition that climate change isn't just an abstract future threat—it's affecting farmers, water utilities, and communities right now.
-Through rigorous data analysis and innovative methodological approaches, I aim to provide actionable insights that help us build more resilient food and water systems.
+By combining high‑resolution climate data, spatial analysis, and econometric methods, my work analyzes the real‑world implications of measurement error in climate extremes and their implications for agricultural productivity and water resources.
+My goal is to reduce measurement error in our climate extremes and improve estimates to offer better insights and help producers, utilities, and policy‑makers build greater resilience to climate extremes.

 <div class="feature__wrapper" style="margin: 3em 0;">
   <div class="feature__item">